nschonni/azure-docs/articles/app-service/app-service-key-vault-references.md

 # Use Key Vault references for App Service and Azure Functions

-This topic shows you how to work with secrets from Azure Key Vault in your App Service or Azure Functions application without requiring any code changes.
+This topic shows you how to work with secrets from Azure Key Vault in your App Service or Azure Functions application without requiring any code test changes.
 [Azure Key Vault](../key-vault/key-vault-overview.md) is a service that provides centralized secrets management, with full control over access policies and audit history.

 ## Granting your app access to Key Vault